googlefonts/science-gothic/README.md

 (Particularly major updates are described below, but not every update.)

+### 14 October 2019

+Made significant org/name changes to the former Contrast axis, now called “Y Opaque” ('YOPQ' axis tag).
+Instead of going from 0 – 100 (low to high) it goes from 18 to 124 (high to low contrast).
+Default is still low contrast, which is now 124, at the other end of the scale.

+77% done glyph design work.

 ### 18 September 2019

 Added UFO sources, and first variable TTF built from UFO + FontMake (with latest FontMake and Python) rather than from exporting from FontLab.
 Although FontLab VI uses UFO + FontMake internally for its variable font generation, it uses an older version of FontMake.
 This approach makes it easier for future development to be made with any UFO-compatible font editor.
 See https://github.com/tphinney/science-gothic/issues/91 for details.

+49% done glyph design work.

 ### 5 September 2019

 Second variable font build.
 About 200 meaningful characters, including very nearly complete support for both English and Russian.
+37% done glyph design work.

 ### 29 August 2019

 Added first built variable font!
 Thought it was buggy, but turns out that is just Illustrator.
-Font is lovely in Axis-Praxis. https://recordit.co/g9KnZq2Dbv
+Font is lovely in Axis-Praxis. https://recordit.co/g9KnZq2Dbv .
 Also added separate fonts for instances (ouch 104 fonts!).
-And the .designspace file.
+And the .designspace file. ~ 26% done glyph design work.

+### 15 August 2019
+16% done glyph design work.

 ### 10 August 2019